 Father Tom suggests simple adjustments, like slowing down your meals, thanking God and savoring the food you’re eating.
 Or putting down your phone and being present in the moment.
 Wouldn’t it be wonderful to come out of Lent more connected to God and one another?
 That would be a great victory, and something worth carrying over into Easter and beyond.

 You can also turn to readings like Venerable Lanteri’s Counsels of Mercy, or Fr.
 Timothy Gallagher’s reflections in Overcoming Spiritual Discouragement for daily reminders to keep your heart open to one another and to God.

 Venerable Lanteri advises us, “Do not let yourself be troubled by anything, not even by your own failings, taking care to overcome them immediately by an act of love of God.”
 In other words, if giving something up for Lent is starting to go sideways, remember that our failings, no matter how big or small, can become a place where we meet God.
 In turn, God touches us with his healing strength.

 Don’t let Lent turn into a period where you hide from God, ashamed of your struggles with prayer, fasting or almsgiving.
-You can always begin again.
+You can always begin again and overcome spiritual discouragement.
 After all, in the words of Father Tom, “Lent is meant to show us how close God comes to us, no matter what.
 It teaches us to ask and offer forgiveness, and to discover the unfailing power and joy of mercy.
 Lent doesn’t make us heroes.
 It makes us friends—friends of God and one another.”